PriyanshuShah-9/stock_analysis_and_forecasting/README.md

 ## 📬 Feedback & Contributions

 Feel free to open an issue or submit a pull request to improve the app.
 Contributions are welcome!

----

-Let me know if you'd like to include demo screenshots, deployment instructions (e.g., for Streamlit Cloud), or license information.